Quick Facts: Earning an Ed.D. in Ohio

 - University of Findlay (CAEP-accredited)

-If you prefer the personal touch, the University of Dayton’s 60-credit Online Doctor of Education in Leadership for Organizations might suit.
-It’s a three-year program from a Roman Catholic research university that puts a strong emphasis on service-based leadership and real-world issues (i.e. a dissertation in practice).
+If you prefer the personal touch, the University of Dayton’s Online Doctor of Education in Leadership for Organizations might suit.
+It’s a 3-year program from a Roman Catholic research university that puts a strong emphasis on service-based leadership and real-world issues (i.e. a dissertation in practice).
 The vast majority of coursework is online, but you will be expected to attend two in-person immersions in Dayton.
-Per credit tuition is high, but only 51 of the program’s credits are tuition-bearing.
+UD is a CPED member.

 Doctoral Education Funding in Ohio

-To save you time and hassle, we’ve done a little digging!
-Here you’ll discover all kinds of ideas for institutional aid (e.g. Ed.D. scholarships, tuition breaks, etc.) offered by Ohio universities.
-Many of the schools in our listings are large ones in the University of Ohio system, so they often have healthy endowments.
-The Office of Financial Aid and/or the Graduate College will also be able to assist with external aid options (e.g. federal & private loans, external Ed.D. fellowships, tuition reimbursement, etc.).
+Use the section to discover links to institutional aid for doctoral programs at Ohio universities.
+Many of the schools in our listings are large ones within the University of Ohio system, so they often have healthy endowments.
+The Office of Financial Aid and/or the Graduate College will also be able to assist with external aid options (e.g. federal & private loans, tuition reimbursement, etc.).

 Bowling Green State University

-The College of Education & Human Development (CEHD) has a section on applying for CEHD Scholarships, but you’ll also find all of these awards listed in the searchable Scholarship Database (e.g. Dr. Neil Pohlmann Scholarship for graduate students in the School of Educational Foundations, Leadership & Policy Studies).
+The College of Education & Human Development (CEHD) has a section on applying for CEHD Scholarships.
+You’ll also find all of these awards listed in the searchable Scholarship Database (e.g. Dr. Neil Pohlmann Scholarship for graduate students in the School of Educational Foundations, Leadership & Policy Studies).

 The other important site is the Graduate College, which has a large section on Graduate Funding.
 Ed.D. students are eligible to apply for certain awards & fellowships.
 According to BGSU, competitive graduate assistantships covering tuition and/or stipends are also available.